-Edited by Innocent Yogo, Lynn, Ephraim, Anonymous and 2 others
+Edited by Innocent Yogo, Lynn, Ephraim, Jonathan and 1 other

 If you are expected to make a presentation before an audience, you may be feeling terrified.
 If you are not sure whether you will be able to stand before that large audience and make your presentation perfectly, you need to overcome your stage-fright and then you can surely make a wonderful presentation.
 This article will provide you with perfect guidance on how to overcome stage fright.
 If you follow these steps carefully, the fear will be gone and you will be waiting with joyous anticipation for your presentation.

 - 1Master your subject well.This will give you courage to present in front of people with confidence because you are sure of what you are talking about.
 If it is a play to be presented in a theater and you are one of the actors, then you need to know your lines perfectly and you will then be able to be confident while you're performing.Master your subject well.Advertisement

 - 2Make sure you make plenty of time for rehearsals before your final presentation.
 Rehearsals are meant to make individuals become comfortable with what they are supposed to present, and also to make them become familiar with the place.
 Prepare yourself early enough, either a day before or at least a few hours before the official presentation, to present in the same venue where your speaking event will take place, so you can get used to the place, even if there is no one watching during your run-throughs.Rehearse your speech or performance.Advertisement

 - 3You should have a clear plan on how you will make your presentation.
 Arrange everything you will be doing during your presentation or your public speaking in a chronological manner -- the way they will be presented -- to avoid being confused on stage.Arrange your presentation in a coherent manner.